Breads & Doughs

 Instructions

-• Combine the starter ingredients in a medium-sized mixing bowl, cover, and allow them to rest overnight (8 to 12 hours).
+• Combine the starter ingredients in a medium-sized mixing bowl, cover, and allow them to rest overnight (roughly 12 hours).

-• Shape the dough into a ball and place it in a panettone pan or other straight-sided, tall 1 1/2- to 2-quart pan.
-Cover the pan and let the dough rise until it's just crested over the rim of the pan, about 1 hour.
+• Shape the dough into a ball and place it in a panettone pan or other straight-sided, tall 1 ½ - 2-quart pan.
+Cover the pan with cling wrap and let the dough rise again at room temperature until it's just crested over the rim of the pan, about 1 ½ - 2 hours.

-• Bake the bread in a preheated 400°F oven for 10 minutes; reduce the oven heat to 375°F and bake an additional 10 minutes; then reduce the heat to 350°F and bake for 25 to 35 minutes, tenting with aluminum foil if the crust appears to be browning too quickly.
-Panettone should be a deep brown when done, should sound hollow when tapped, and will read 190°F at the center using a digital thermometer.
-(It's easy to underbake, since it browns so quickly!)
+• Once proofed egg wash the top of the panettone and bake the bread in a preheated oven at 400°F (200℃) for 10 minutes; reduce the oven heat to 375°F and bake an additional 10 minutes; then reduce the heat to 350°F and bake for 15 to 20 minutes, tenting with aluminum foil if the crust appears to be browning too quickly.
+Panettone should sound hollow when tapped,

 • Remove the panettone from the oven and cool completely.
-Store at room temperature, well-wrapped, for up to a week; freeze for longer storage.
+Dust with powdered sugar to serve.
+Store at room temperature, well-wrapped, for up to a week or freeze for up to 4 weeks for longer storage.

 Subscribe